WauHundeland/HydraOS/README.md

 Some basic apps are bundled with the full version of HydraOS.
 These apps include:
 - Calculator: A simple calculator app based on tinyexpr
 - LED App: A simple app that allows you to control the onboard LED
+- Dino Run: A simple game where you control a dinosaur to avoid obstacles
 - Settings: A simple settings app that allows you to change the system settings
 ## Concepts
 ### Apps